Registration of Death

 What Hungarian governmental authority is responsible and where can I get more information?

-The Budapest Főváros Kormányhivatala (Budapest Metropolitan Government Office) is responsible for the registration of vital statistics events which happened abroad.
+The Budapest Főváros Kormányhivatala (Budapest Metropolitan Government Office) is responsible for the registration of vital statistics events that happened abroad.

 The deceased must be placed in a double casket.
 The inner one must be firm and entirely airtight, and made of sheet metal (lead or zinc).
 Absorbent material, such as sawdust, must be placed on the bottom of the inner casket.
 The body must be soaked in a sublimate solution of 1% strength.

-The casket must be packed in a wooden coffin, which may again be packed to be protected from eventual damage, or may be covered with canvas or tarpaulin so that the nature of its contents are not revealed.
+The casket must be packed in a wooden coffin, which may again be packed to be protected from eventual damage, or maybe covered with canvas or tarpaulin so that the nature of its contents are not revealed.
 Strong handles must be bolted on the outer packaging.
 The funeral director should provide a certificate attesting that the above procedure has been followed.
-Transporting of objects or flowers with the human remains is strongly prohibited.
+Transporting objects or flowers with human remains is strongly prohibited.

-In order to receive the permission of the Consulate for the transportation of the body of the deceaased, the following documents are required:
+In order to receive the permission of the Consulate for the transportation of the body of the deceased, the following documents are required:

 - Certificate of the funeral director (containing information on the preparation of the body and the casket)